 You can have some peace of mind knowing that your laptop is going to be safe and dry even if you get caught in rain.
 This is also very beneficial for all of you that go places on your bike, and are accustomed to dealing with all types of weather.

-This is an almost indispensible feature of high quality backpacks.
-A sternum strap is the buckle that connects the two shoulder straps, and you can see it in the photos.
+This is an almost indispensable feature of high-quality backpacks.
+A sternum strap is a buckle that connects the two shoulder straps, and you can see it in the photos.
 It’s a useful little thing, but its main purpose is to keep both your shoulder straps on your torso at all times.

 The Spire is a little bit wider than the Rogue, but all of its other dimensions are smaller.
 So it would be logical that the Rogue is the backpack with the larger capacity, but that’s not the case.
 In fact, the Spire backpack has a capacity 5 liters larger, but it’s not because of the main compartment.